MaterializeInc/materialize/doc/developer/guide.md

 ## Code organization

 We break our code into crates for several reasons, but primarily to promote organization of code by team, thereby introducing ownership and autonomy.

-As such, ideally each crate will be owned by exactly one team; as of this writing, this is not yet the case, but we intend for it to be going forward
+As such, many crates are owned by a specific team (which does not preclude the existence of shared, cross-team crates).

 Although the primary unit of code organization at the inter-team level is the crate, modules within a crate are also useful for code organization, especially because they are the level at which `pub` visibility operates.